Comprehensive care for all neuromuscular diseases

 The program that other doctors count on

 Primary care physicians and other doctors often look to the Neuromuscular Disorders Program to make or confirm diagnoses.
+At Tufts Medical Center, we strive to incorporate the latest advances in the diagnosis of neuromuscular disorders.
 Our neurologists begin this process by reviewing your medical history and discussing your health with you at length.
 In finalizing a diagnosis, they can employ a variety of techniques, such as:

 We strive to offer the latest medications for all neuromuscular disorders.
 Our neurologists present your options and then work with you to determine the best course of action.
 The precise nature of your therapy depends on factors such as the disease, its stage of progression and your symptoms.
 Along the way, we make a special effort to educate family members about your condition so they can help care for you if necessary.